rust-lang/reference/src/panic.md

 language features; for instance, out-of-bounds array indexing using the `array[index]` syntax will automatically panic.

-[macro-panic]: ../std/macro.panic.html
-[fn-catch-unwind]: ../std/panic/fn.catch_unwind.html
-[join]: ../std/thread/struct.JoinHandle.html#method.join

 ## Unwinding

 Panicking may either be recoverable or non-recoverable, though its behavior must be homogenous throughout program execution.
 A recoverable panic "unwinds" Rust frames, just as C++'s `throw` unwinds C++ frames.
-This means that as the panic traverses Rust frames, live objects in those frames that implement `Drop` will have their `drop` methods called.
-Thus, if panic recovery does occur (for instance at a thread boundary), the objects will have been "cleaned up" just as if the stack frames had returned normally.
+This means that as the panic traverses Rust frames, live objects in those frames that [implement `Drop`][destructors] will have their `drop` methods called.
+Thus, if panic recovery does occur (for instance at a thread boundary), the objects will have been "cleaned up" just as if they had gone out of scope normally.

 > As long as this guarantee of resource-cleanup is preserved, "unwinding" may
 > be implemented without actually using the mechanism used by C++ for the